Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 II) If there is a leasing company involved you can transfer your plates as long as the lessee is the same as the owner of the plates (on a leased vehicle the owner of the plates is the lessee).

-If your name is not on the registration, we require YOUR ID and either renewal notice or old registration.
+In order to renew a registration in your name, you will need your NH ID.
+Along with the ID, we will accept renewal notices or old registrations but it is not a requirement.
+If your name is not on the registration, we require the ID of the person coming in to register and either renewal notice or old registration.
 We cannot look up any information for a vehicle not in your name.

 A $10.00 fee must be paid when picking up your license.
 It will take approximately 14 days to process your application.
 You will need a picture ID (and/or proof of residency) when you pick up your license.
 No one else can obtain your license for you.
 When issued, the license will be valid for a period of not less than five years and may be renewed during the license holder’s birth month.
 As of February, 2017, the license became voluntary for qualified persons to carry concealed within the State of New Hampshire with certain specific limitations.
 More details can be found here: Pistol Licenses page.